-The only Debt is the secured property sold and financed by the Creditors.
-The 155 Liberty Road buyer may have been associated to the creditors.
-If so, the sale price would be unimportant, since they knew the Debtor had more than enough to pay the obligation under the mortgage, therefore the creditor could sell to family or friend, in a sense retaining the property and still getting paid for it.
+The only Debt I had was is the secured property, which was sold and financed by the Creditors.

+When the 155 Liberty Road was quickly sold by the Trustee, I described the potential that the buyer may have been associated with the creditors.
+If so, the sale price would be unimportant, since they knew the Debtor had more than enough to pay all obligations under the mortgage agreement.
+If the creditor could sell to family or friend, he would in a sense retain the property and still get paid for it, in essence having been paid twice.

 The property was sold in a quick unadvertised sale.
 I filed an opposing motion pointing out the familial names of the only buyer that was presented by the Trustee.
 This creditor/seller problem was also pointed out by Attorney Valdejulli at the July 7, 2016 confirmation hearing.
-Page 34 of the transcript (Doc 101) 4.
-In a memorandum (Doc 136- November 21,2016), I described a closed interconnected political community in Douglas County - to the adverse interference in my business activities by individuals of this community prior to bankruptcy.
-This intervention was the cause of my default that may have had ties to the seller/creditors.
-Any connected racketeering activities to this Court are not a matter for the Detor to investigate, but for the Department of Justice Trustee program Memorandum (DOC 139)
+Page 34 of the transcript (Doc 101)

+- 4. In a memorandum (Doc 136- November 21,2016), I described. - a.
+A closed interconnected political community in Douglas County - - b.
+The adverse interference in my business activities by individuals of this community prior to bankruptcy, and the cause of two failed startups. - c.
+The wrongful foreclosure by the Creditors that precipitated the Debtors mistake of filing a Memorandum (DOC 139) pro se Chapter 7.